 MI is a directive, non-confrontational, client-centred counselling strategy aimed at increasing a person’s motivation to change.
-This strategy assumes equity in the client-AOD worker relationship and emphasises a client’s right to define his/her problems and choose his/her own solutions.
+This strategy assumes equity in the client-AOD worker relationship and emphasises a client’s right to define their problems and choose their own solutions.
 It is, in this sense, a counselling style based on collaboration rather than confrontation, evocation rather than education and autonomy instead of authority, as opposed to a set of techniques .

 Principles of MI include: